 - Turnul Cositorarilor (The Tinsmiths’ Tower) – 25m high tower but not accessible

-3. Visit the birthplace of Vlad the Impaler, aka Dracula
+3. Birthplace of Vlad the Impaler, aka Dracula

 You may have heard of Bram Stoker’s famous novel, Dracula.
 The character of Dracula was inspired by the historical character Vlad Ţepe also known as Vlad the Impaler.